 Melanie says the improved financial situation means she can now afford the occasional treat for the children.

 “My eldest daughter has a dairy allergy and now I can afford to buy her dairy-free cheese for her school lunches.
-She is also obsessed with Harry Potter and I was able to pay for her to join the school trip to the Harry Potter Studio tour this summer.
-When I told her I’d paid the trip deposit last Christmas, she said it was the best Christmas present ever.”
+I was also able to pay for her to join school trips, including one to the Harry Potter Studio, which she said was the "best Christmas present ever.”